 The Government has recognised this issue and put in place R&D tax credits (with two different approaches for SMEs and larger companies), which are designed to encourage companies to invest in research and development.
 The scheme provides cash payments as well as reductions in Corporation Tax liability and is typically worth about 25% of development expenditure.

 The R&D incentives available to both large and SME companies have been increased for expenditure incurred from 1 April 2015.
-So currently for 2016 they are:
+So currently they are:

 - SME relief has been increased from 225% to 230% from April 2015

 - Payable credit – £33.35 from 1 April 2015 for every £100 spent.
 Higher relief available where relieve deductions against taxable profits.

 - Company can claim for expenditure on R&D it sub-contracts to others